waledroid/IBVS-Eye-In-Hand-SImulation/README.md

 # Objective:
 The aim of this VIBOT MSFT course project is to implement or simulate image-based visual servo control in Gazebo using a Doosan M0609 robotic arm manipulator with a camera mounted on its end effector.
 The visual features will be provided from 4-points in an Aruco tag.

+# Dependencies:
+This projects runs in ROS noetic.

 # PART 1
 ## Robot Structure Definition, Add components and Gazebo Scene Setup: